homieiot/convention/README.md

 Homie is state-based.
 You don't tell your smartlight to `turn on`, but you tell it to put it's `on` state to `true`.
 This especially fits well with MQTT, because of retained message.

-For example, a `kitchen-light` device exposing a `light` node would subscribe to `homie/kitchen-light/light/on/set` and it would receive:
+For example, a `kitchen-light` device exposing a `light` node would subscribe to `homie/kitchen-light/light/power/set` and it would receive:

 ```
-homie/kitchen-light/light/on/set ← true
+homie/kitchen-light/light/power/set ← on
 ```

-The device would then turn on the light, and update its `on` state.
+The device would then turn on the light, and update its `power` state.
 This provides pessimistic feedback, which is important for home automation.

 ```
-homie/kitchen-light/light/on → true
+homie/kitchen-light/light/power → true
 ```

 ### Broadcast channel